Boryana-Mihaylova/friendly-lend-app/README.md

 ## 👩‍💻 Author

-Developed as a final project in the Advanced Java Web course at SoftUni (2025)
+Developed as a final project in the Spring Advanced course at SoftUni (2025).

 ---